blue-triangle-tech/btt-swift-sdk/Sources/BlueTriangle/Documentation.docc/BlueTriangle.md

 ## Overview

-Use `BlueTriangle` to send analytics data to the Blue Triangle portal.
+Use ``BlueTriangle/BlueTriangle`` to send analytics data to the Blue Triangle portal.

 ## Topics